vahidetemadi/smartdoc/README.md

 ![SmartDoc LLM options](readmeImgs/SmartDoc-llm-options.png)

 Pressing each of models cause starting target method comment becomes updated, editable by you at the end.

+> ⚠️ **Warning:** When using a remote LLM, consider the risks of sharing your code with a public provider.

 ## Feedback
 We designed a feedback system allowing end user to share their opinion with use, both via rating (1-5) or sending us some texts.